 “You have the name, specs?”

-“Sure, not with me though, I figures it was a pipe dream.”
+“Sure, not with me though, I figured it was a pipe dream.”

 “Send me the specs, and the place where you want it sent.”